nuxt-modules/leaflet/docs/guide/accessing-map-instance.md

-# Accessing a Map Instance
+# Accessing a map instance

 The guide explains how to access a Leaflet map instance from a Vue component, as featured in the [original vue-leaflet library](https://github.com/vue-leaflet/vue-leaflet/blob/master/docs/faq/index.md#how-can-i-access-the-leaflet-map-object).